 The student will see a graph that shows their Star scores over time (including myON placement Star scores).
 They will also see their days with reading and minutes read each day.
 Star Early Literacy scores have empty circles ; Star Reading scores and myON placement scores have solid orange circles .
 (Students who have taken both Star Early Literacy and Star Reading tests will see the scores for the test type they took most recently - Star Early Literacy or Star Reading.)
-Using the options in the top left corner of the graph, the student can choose to see ATOS ZPDs instead of Star scores.
+Using the options in the top left corner of the graph, the student can choose to see ATOS ZPDs or Lexile® scores instead of Star scores.
 Students can select Pause Animations under the graph to pause the animations on the graph.

 How do teachers and administrators see students' scores and progress?

 There are two ways for teachers and administrators to see students' scores:

 - They may select a student in a roster, user list, or search results, then select Assessments on the student's page.
 Note: If the student can take a test now, either because they haven't taken one or because it's time for a retest based on the building settings, you'll see "A new assessment is available for this student" under the student's name.